 The borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are those borrowing costs that would have been avoided if the expenditure on the qualifying asset (as defined within IAS 23) had not been made.
 The Council recognises the accounting requirements of IAS 23 and determines the amount of borrowing costs that are eligible for capitalisation by applying a capitalisation rate to the expenditures on the qualifying asset.
-The capitalisation rate is the weighted average of the borrowing costs applicable to the borrowings of the Council that are outstanding during the period, other than borrowings made specifically for the purpose of obtaining the qualifying asset.
+The capitalisation rate is the total borrowing costs related to the spend on the specific asset based on the average cost of the Council's total debt.

-The Council only applies a process of capitalisation of borrowing costs for qualifying assets, in the following circumstances: • Scheme capital expenditure exceeds £3m, • Scheme capital expenditure results in an asset, • Borrowing is the only source of scheme funding, • Duration of scheme creation is more than one financial year.
+The Council only applies a process of capitalisation of borrowing costs for qualifying assets, in the following circumstances:

+- Scheme capital expenditure exceeds £3m, - Scheme capital expenditure results in an asset or revenue income stream, - Duration of scheme creation is more than one financial year.